The Second World Book Series

 The Shiva Encounter, the third book in the Second World Book Series is now published!
 February, 2020.

-Available in print at Amazon.
-Free eBook Promotion!
+Available in print at Amazon. eBook Promotion!

 Working_Cover_Art_10_6x9It’s 2044.
 The Earth is suffering from global warming, overpopulation, and the threat of global extinction.
 Shiva, a one hundred kilometer diameter dwarf planet has a one-in-fifty chance of impacting the Earth in the year 2079 with four hundred times the impact energy of the asteroid that killed the dinosaurs.
 The Vishnu ship, hope for survival launched in 2035, will impact Shiva soon with a 10 gigaton nuclear device to attempt to divert the ‘killer from the Kuiper Belt’.
 The outcome could deliver salvation or turn the remains of Shiva into a graver threat than the one presently stalking Earth.
 Should Vishnu be aborted?